SMooreSwe/projectProject/README.md

 # [project Project]

 project Project] is a collaborative and interactive project management application.
-It was ideated in two hours, planned in a day, then developed within the span of 11 days by four full-stack Javascript students a part of the winter 2023 class from the School of Applied Learning and Technology, aka Salt.
+It was ideated in two hours, planned in a day, then developed within the span of 11 days by four full-stack Javascript students as part of the winter 2023 class from the School of Applied Learning and Technology, aka Salt.

 ## Tech Stack
 We built this project in TypeScript.
 The following tools/services were used: